 Continue reading "The Treatment Option You May Be Missing" »

-For me, the crux of the problem is this: Do open notes conflict with the ideal of compassionate care?
+For me, the crux of the problem is this: Do Open Notes conflict with the ideal of compassionate care?

 My recent posts set the stage for asking: Does the opportunity for patients to read their medical charts help or hurt patients' ability to become Healthy Survivors?